Archie Bradley (baseball): Draft and minor leagues (2011–2014)

-Starting 2013 with the Class A-Advanced Visalia Rawhide, Bradley was named the California League Player of the Week for the week ending April 14, after striking out nine in 5 2/3 shutout innings against the San Jose Giants.
+Starting 2013 with the High–A Visalia Rawhide, Bradley was named the California League Player of the Week for the week ending April 14, after striking out nine in 5 2/3 shutout innings against the San Jose Giants.
 He was promoted to the Double-A Mobile BayBears on May 1, after only five starts with Visalia, and took the win the following day in a 3–1 victory over the Huntsville Stars.
 Bradley pitched in all six innings of the game, which ended early due to inclement weather.
 He was named the Southern League Pitcher of the Week for the week ending August 4 after pitching the first nine-inning complete game of his career in a 5–1 rout of the Jackson Generals.
 The following week, he pitched the final inning in a combined no-hitter against Huntsville.
 Between Visalia and Mobile, Bradley finished the 2013 season with a 14–5 record, a 1.84 ERA, and 162 strikeouts in 152 innings.

 After attending spring training with the Diamondbacks, Bradley was assigned to the Triple-A Reno Aces at the beginning of the 2014 season.
 His agent pushed for Bradley to be called up to the majors, arguing that Bradley was only being kept in the minor leagues to allow the Diamondbacks to retain his original contract for a longer period of time.
-Diamondbacks general manager Kevin Towers said that promoting Bradley would put unnecessary pressure on the pitcher, as the team had the worst ERA in the MLB, and Towers told Fox Sports that, "I know how it would be perceived if he came up: 'Archie is going to save us.'"
+Diamondbacks general manager Kevin Towers said that promoting Bradley would put unnecessary pressure on the pitcher, as the team had the worst ERA in MLB, and Towers told Fox Sports that, "I know how it would be perceived if he came up: 'Archie is going to save us.'"
 Bradley missed nearly two months of the 2014 season after sustaining an elbow injury in late April.
 He began making rehab assignments at the end of June, with a 75-pitch limit.
 In only 18 season appearances and 83 innings, Bradley posted a 3–7 record, a 4.45 ERA, and 75 strikeouts in 2014.